 The price of a gallon of gas will drop in California by 2.2 cents per gallon because of a change to the excise tax.
 So what is an excise tax, and why are they changing it now?

 Work crews digging a relief well intercepted the leaking well on Thursday, allowing them to pump heavy fluids inside, the company said in a statement.

 In 2013, eight LAPD officers mistook the pickup truck of two civilians for that of fugitive ex-cop Christopher Dorner, opening fire and wounding two women.

 The case of the Grim Sleeper caused a media frenzy a few years back when police finally captured the man they believe to have murdered at least 10 people in Los Angeles.
 Lonnie Franklin Jr., a former mechanic for the city of Los Angeles, was arrested for the murders in 2010.
 This timeline looks back on the events of the case.

-In a rare move to get you back, the L.A.
-Public Library has announced it will waive the fines on overdue books and other materials if you return them between Feb.
+In a rare move to win back clients, library officials say they'll waive the fines on overdue books and other materials if you return them between Feb.
 1 and Feb.
 14.

 P–46 and P–47, a female and a male, have been implanted with tracking devices like their mother, P–19.